International Organization for Standardization - ISO/IEC 27001:2022

 What is ISO 27001:2022?

-Getting ISO 27001:2022 certified can be a time-consuming process and expensive, especially if your organization doesn’t have compliance expertise or modern tools to handle the work.
+Going through the ISO 27001 certification process can be time-consuming and expensive, especially if your organization doesn’t have compliance expertise or modern tools to handle the work.
 Here’s the good news: there is a way to gain control over your ISO 27001:2022 compliance program and dramatically reduce your workload.
 Hyperproof also supports ISO 27001:2013.

 ISO 27001:2022 also comes with a control set for organizations to implement to address their information security risk, known as Annex A of ISO 27001:2022.

 To obtain an ISO 27001:2022 certification, an organization must hire an accredited certification body to perform an independent assessment verifying that the organization’s ISMS conforms to the ISO 27001:2022 standard requirements.
 An issued certificate is valid for a three-year term, during which time surveillance audits must be completed.
-The ISO certificate is meant to communicate that the ISMS is actively implemented and continues to operate effectively.
+The ISO certificate means that the ISMS is actively implemented and operating effectively.

 Having an ISO 27001:2022 certification can provide a competitive advantage for an organization, signaling that the organization has invested significant time and resources in information security.
-Keep in mind that an organization must clear a high bar to receive a certification; a certificate can only be issued by an accredited certification body and only after the organization has taken the time to fix all significant and minor issues uncovered during the formal audit process.
+Remember that an organization must clear a high bar to receive a certification; a certificate can only be issued by an accredited certification body and only after the organization has taken the time to fix all significant and minor issues uncovered during the formal audit ISO 27001 process.

 As a first step, you need to determine which areas of your business will be within the scope of your Information Security Management System (ISMS).
 Each business is unique and houses different types and amounts of data, so before building out your ISO 27001:2022 compliance program, you need to know exactly what information you need to protect.

 Conservatively, businesses should plan on spending around a year to become ISO 27001:2022 compliant and certified.
-There are a number of activities you’ll need to undertake before your organization is ready to go through a formal audit.
+You’ll need to undertake several activities before your organization is ready to go through a formal audit.
 Getting ready for an ISO 27001:2022 certification audit involves the following key steps, including:

 Develop a project plan